claretubs/pands-problem-sheet/README.md

 ### ***Week 03 - Accounts***

 >Write a python program called that reads in a 10 character account number and outputs the account number with only the last 4 digits showing (and the first 6 digits replaced with Xs).
+Modify the program to deal with account numbers of any length.

-User inputs a string of 10 characters long as their account number. and out the account number with only the last 4 digits showing and having the first 6 digits replaced with X's.
+The function *replaced_account_number* takes in one arguement called *account_number* which is a string the user inputs.
+This is the account number that is going to be masked in the program.
+This function allows for an account number of any length, not just 10 characters.
+It checks the length of the account number and returns it unmodifed if it has a length of 4 or less.
+In the case stated previously, there are no chacaters to replace if there are 4 or less.
+The variable *replace* takes the length of the account number and replaces all characters but the last four in the account number.
+The *new_account_number* calls the funtion.

 <details>
            <summary>User point of view</summary>